Win a 6 month supply of Huggies!

 Huggies’ pregnancy yoga program is a wonderful way to help your body cope with the demands of pregnancy, and to prepare for your labour and delivery.
 Because yoga is a holistic exercise – meaning it tackles mind and body – this program will reduce anxiety and stress while simultaneously toning and strengthening your body.

-Presented by renowned yoga teacher Katie Brown, of Sydney’s Yoga Babes, the program is designed for you to do at home, in your own time.
+Presented by renowned yoga teacher Katie Brown, of Sydney’s Katie Brown Yoga, the program is designed for you to do at home, in your own time.
 So if your schedule or budget doesn’t stretch to prenatal yoga classes, or you live in The Outback or on an island in Torres Strait, you can now enjoy all the benefits of pregnancy yoga.

 Prenatal yoga offers you a wealth of benefits, both physical and mental.
 Unlike other forms of exercise, it is gentle on the body, and boosts energy rather than draining it.